 Both essays combined may not exceed 1,050 words.
 We recommend up to 650 words for Essay A and up to 400 words for Essay B.

-As the MBA with the lowest acceptance rate, Stanford GSB will require you to adapt a powerful admissions strategy.
-Don’t miss the opportunity to talk with our Stanford Admissions Experts!
+As the MBA with the lowest acceptance rate, Stanford GSB will require you to employ a powerful admissions strategy to maximize your chances.
+Don’t miss out on the opportunity to talk with our Stanford Admissions Experts and start developing the ideal strategy for you.